harjanaz/indo-european/md-files/buck-semantic-fields.md

-This page is for the [[buck1949]]'s sementic fields.
+This page is based on [[buck1949]]'s sementic fields.
 The Univeristy of Texas has an online [version](https://lrc.la.utexas.edu/lex/semantic) with some minor changes.
+Buck referrenced individual branch ters rather than reconstructed pie terms.
+UT referrences the later, in the form of pokorny's etyma.

 [[buck-1-physical-world]] .